rhelmer/deth-proto/README.md

   $ npm start
 ```

-This will start a DNS server and a DETH HTTP server listening on port 8000.
+This will start a DETH HTTP server listening on port 8000.

 # Example usage